eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 This chapter details the approach to develop harmonised guidelines for the development of the transitory national certification schemes.
-In addition to the process-based requirements in the HLR, security and privacy risks associated with the EUDI Wallets should be identified.
+In addition to the process-based requirements in the HLR, security and privacy risks associated with the Wallet Solutions should be identified.
 Here, a risk-based approach is envisioned as the basis for certification by Member States.
 This is inspired by known processes such as for the General Data Protection Regulation (GDPR) and related Data Protection